ciromattia/kcc/README.md

 ### Comic2Panel

 **Comic2Panel** is currently experimental piece of software and it is **NOT** part of binary release.

-It is special parser for Webstrip comics like _Tower of God_ or _Noblesse_.
-Aka. files with a low width, high height and very specific panel layout.
+It is special parser for webstrip manga like _Tower of God_ or _Noblesse_ - Files with a low width, high height and vertical panel flow.
-Script will automatically detect borders of panels and split them so that they fit target device screen.
+Script will automatically detect panels and split them so that they fit target device screen.

-If detected panel will be still too big script will split it forcibly.
+Directory prepared by **Comic2Panel** can be used by KCC but you have to remember about three things:

-Directory prepared by **Comic2Panel** can be used by KCC but you have to remember about two things:
+* _Horizontal mode_ option is **mandatory**.
-* _Horizontal mode_ option is **mandatory**
+* Color of borders will be set automatically.
-* If pictures are color set _Gamma_ to 1.00
+* Setting _Gamma_ to 1.00 will increase quality of color images.
+Try lower values if image is still too dark.

 ### Standalone `comic2ebook.py` usage: